tock/tock-www/_posts/2018-02-06-talking-tock-34.md

 Release branches are named 'release-version-mon-year'.
 For example, 'release-0.1-Feb-2018'.

-For the time being, releases don't necessarily backwards compatibility.
+For the time being, releases don't necessarily guarantee backwards compatibility.
 We will likely use semver-like semantics in the version of each release, though.
 For example, all release marked `1.x` will _probably_ comply with the `1.0` binary ABI.

 ## Register and Bitfield Macros